vigoux/complementree.nvim/README.md

-As a key, you can specify a table, and in this case, depending on what capture of the query the current cursor position matches, you will trigger the coresponding completion method.
+As a key, you can specify a table, and in this case, depending on what capture of the query the current cursor position matches, you will trigger the corresponding completion method.

 ## Utilities